 Dr Gordon Noble, has undertaken landscape research and directed field projects across Scotland.
 He has worked on a wide range of landscapes and archaeology projects from the Mesolithic to Medieval periods.
 He was director and co-founder of Strathearn & Royal Forteviot (SERF), a successful archaeological project researching a site that became one of Scotland’s early royal centres.
 He now works on a major project funded by the University of Aberdeen Development Trust and Historic Environment Scotland researching the post-Roman societies of northern Britain called 'Northern Picts'.
 Gordon has also worked on AHRC funded projects on topics from the third millennium BC to 19th century rural settlements at Bennachie and works with the National Trust for Scotland on hunter-gatherer landscapes in upper Deeside.
 Public engagement is a big part of his research and to date three major exhibitions of the work of Northern Picts has been on display at the Tarbat Discovery Centre and King's Museum, Aberdeen.
 Northern Picts research has also featured on BBC 4 'Digging for Britain' and many other media venues.

-New book arriving soon!
+New book out now!

 Prehistoric and early medieval Europe with particular interests in: Scotland, Ireland, Sweden & Denmark